House Price Index Apr 2025

 What’s happening nationally

 Note that there has been a change of methodology in the calculation of the Land Registry house price index.
 From February 2025 reporting, January 2023 became the new reference period for inflation rates.
 Land Registry has been re-referenced because the types of property being sold can change over time.
+They have also noted that the March results are provisional as transactions involving the creation of a new register, such as new builds, are more complex and an increase in applications has created a backlog.

 Indices based on:

-Land Registry – registered property transactions in February.
+Land Registry – registered property transactions in March.

-Nationwide & Halifax – mortgage valuations in March.
+Nationwide & Halifax – mortgage valuations in April.

-Rightmove – asking prices posted on Rightmove in March.
+Rightmove – asking prices posted on Rightmove in April.

 *Rightmove is not included in the index average as the basis for its index is different (asking price vs agreed sale price)

-Index reports: Monthly change Annual change
+Index reports: | Monthly change | Annual change |

 House prices in your area